barbarossa12/rpi-headless-setup-script/README.md

-This script creates the wpa_supplicant.conf file and userconf when setting up a raspberry pi in headlessmode.
+This script creates the wpa_supplicant.conf file and userconf when setting up a raspberry pi in headless mode.